 One of the most rewarding jobs I have had was the couple summers I worked as a camp counselor at an overnight camp in Texas.
 Being responsible for other people's children for three weeks is both terrifying and thrilling.
 There is something supremely satisfying about connecting with people who could potentially look up to you, assuming you earn it.
 I aim to bring that mentality into tutoring.
 I promise to be someone worth looking up to, and I hope to inspire something in each of my students that allows them to not only understand difficult concepts but also to excite in them.
 It is all about speaking their language, and I look forward to becoming multilingual as my student-base grows!

-University of Southern California - BA, Theatre (Minor in Statistics)
+Undergraduate Degree: University of Southern California - Bachelor in Arts, Theatre (Minor in Statistics)

 ACT Composite: 34

 ACT English: 36

 ACT Science: 33

 SAT Math: 790